- Forehead acne occurs when pores become clogged with dirt, excess oil or dead cells, resulting in bacteria growth.

 Hats and clothing

-Acne mechanica is a type of acne that is caused by heat, sweat, pressure or friction to the skin.
-This is a common cause of forehead acne for people who wear hats, helmets or headbands.
-Sportspeople are particularly prone to acne mechanica, as are people who wear protective headwear for long periods at work.
+Acne mechanica is a type of acne that is brought on by heat, sweat, pressure or friction to the skin.
+This type of acne will commonly be seen in those who wear hats, helmets or headbands on a regular basis.
+Athletes and those active in sports are particularly prone, as are people who wear protective headwear for long periods of time at work.

 Irritation from cosmetics and hair products

 Some ingredients in makeup can clog pores and lead to forehead breakouts.
-Even hair styling products, such as gels, waxes or hair sprays, can cause forehead pimples by trapping bacteria in pores.
-This is called pomade acne.
+So too can hair styling products such as gels, waxes or hair sprays, as these can prompt the development of forehead pimples by trapping bacteria in pores.
+This is referred to as pomade acne.

 Best Treatments for Forehead Acne

 There are many different treatments for forehead acne.
-While over-the-counter treatments are widely effective, prescription medications may be necessary in more severe cases.
-Natural home remedies can also be helpful in reducing redness and inflammation.
+They work by reducing oil production, speeding up skin cell turnover, fighting bacterial infection or reducing inflammation.
+While (OTC) treatments are effective, prescription medications may be necessary in more severe cases.
+Natural home remedies can also be effective in reducing redness and inflammation.

-When choosing an over-the-counter treatment such as a face cleanser, cream or gel, look for products with active ingredients.
+When choosing an OTC treatment such as a facial cleanser, cream or gel, look for products formulated with active ingredients specifically designed to treat acne:

 - Salicylic acid